psfoley/openfl/docs/running_the_federation.certificates.rst

            $ hostname --all-fqdns | awk '{print $1}'

 4. For each test machine you want to run collaborators on, we create a collaborator certificate, replacing **TEST.MACHINE.NAME** with the actual test machine name.
 Note that this does not have to be the FQDN.
-Also, note that this command is run on the Aggregator node because it is the Aggregator that signs the certificate.
-Only Collaborators with valid certificates signed by the Aggregator can join the federation.
+Also, note that this command is run on the Aggregator node because for this demo the Aggregator node is also the Certificate Authority node.
+Only Collaborators with valid certificates signed by the Certificate Authority can join the federation.

     .. code-block:: console